cab-1729/Nonsense/README.md

 Generates nonsense

-Feed the program data to generate a string of words that don't feel random but don't make sense either 2 different algorithms are used in nonsense1 and nonsense2
+Feed the program data to generate a string of words that don't feel random but don't make sense either

 how to use:
 >>>nonsense1 --data="txt file with data" --store="clipboard to use clipboard, filename to store in a file" --length=number of words in nonsense [--seed="any word that is in data"]